metabrainz/mb-solr/HACKING.md

 [repository](https://github.com/metabrainz/mbsssss/),
 [tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20SEARCH%20AND%20component%20%3D%20Schema%20AND%20status%20!%3D%20Closed)
 ).

-These versions of MBS, SIR and MB Solr should (preferably for development, necessarily for production) conform to the same version of Relax NG schema (MMD - [repository](https://github.com/metabrainz/mmd-schema) ) as it may just not work together otherwise.
+These versions of MBS, SIR and MB Solr should (preferably for development, necessarily for production) conform to the same version of MusicBrainz Relax NG schema (MMD - [repository](https://github.com/metabrainz/mmd-schema) ) as they may just not work together otherwise.

 See also [MusicBrainz search architecture](https://musicbrainz.org/doc/Development/Search_Architecture) for a broader overview.

 Solr logs
 ---------

-Logs can be useful when making a search query with MBS or when indexing documents with SIR.
+Solr logs are useful to debug making a search query with MBS and/or indexing documents with SIR.

 In a terminal, follow Solr logs using: